 How to Teach Adding and Subtracting Decimals

-In 6th grade, my math students have typically come to me knowing the ‘rules’ for adding and subtracting decimals.
+In 6th grade math, my students have typically come to me knowing the ‘rules’ for adding and subtracting decimals.

 However, when the number of digits in the numbers they’re adding or subtracting aren’t the same, they don’t necessarily line the numbers up the way they need to…even though they ‘know’ the rules.
-Why is this?